chimisogood/openfabric_assignment/README.md

 # openfabric_assignment
-this is a repo to answer the questions of the assignment for the post of quantitative trader at openfabric
+This repository is designed to address the questions of the assignment for the Quantitative Trader position at OpenFabric.

-I have name the files as q1, q2 and so on denoting the question that has been answered.
+I have made folders for each question with all the solutions and supporting documents Thank you for this opportunity.